 About the residency

 Jill McKnight’s residency is one of four ‘Solo Residencies’ taking place in our 2021-22 season.
 Jill will undertake the residency and exhibition preparation over the course of two months.
-The, as yet untitled, concluding exhibition will launch during July’s Artwalk on Wednesday 28 July 2021.
+The concluding exhibition, Everything Is Still Floating, will launch during July’s Artwalk on Wednesday 28 July 2021.

 “I am super excited to have been selected for a residency as part of The Art House’s amazing programme.
 I’m most excited about having the freedom to experiment and make new work,